 - Realtime graphics mode:

-- Hardware mode: Use this mode to get maximum performance when working in CET Designer.
+- Hybrid mode: Allows the Graphics Engine to utilise both the CPU and GPU.
+Use this mode to get maximum performance when working in CET.
 Set as default.

-- Enable smooth textures: Makes the textures smoother in real-time.
-Turned off by default.
+- Enable smooth textures: Makes the textures smoother in realtime and eliminates Moiré effects.

 - Show only contour lines for 2D: Removes all color fill from the objects in the 2D view and only shows their contour outlines.